kheller18/data-structures-algorithms/questions/CSS.md

         ![opacity](../images/css/opacity.png)

 19. Why should we use float property in CSS?
-    + The float property is used for positioning the HTML elements horizontally either towards the left or right of the container.
+    + `Float property`: is used for positioning the HTML elements horizontally either towards the left or right of the container.
 For instance,
      + ```
         float-demo {
             float: right;